-There are a number of methods and tools available, all of which rely on having an encryption and a decryption key which are related to each other.
-The information (plain text) is transformed into code using an algorithm (mathematical formula) by use of a code that prevents it from being understood by anyone who is not authorised to read it.
+There are a number of encryption methods and tools available, all of which use an encryption and decryption key related to each other.
+The information to be encrypted is encoded using an algorithm (mathematical formula), preventing it from being understood by anyone who is not authorised to read it.

 Encryption and decryption takes place using software that may be loaded on the computer where the files reside or emails are sent from – and opened from – or by the encryption key accompanying the data itself.
-Some modes of encryption provide higher levels of protection than others, the level used typically corresponding with the sensitivity of the data involved.
+The mode and level of encryption chosen should be determined by the sensitivity of the data involved.
 As a general rule the more bits used for the encryption the stronger it will be, so 128-bit encryption is stronger than 64-bit.